davexre/Annealer-PCB/README.md

  J9 - D2, J11 - D3.
 The example uses J6 and J7 to operate the inductor board SSR, and the trapdoor solenoid SSR,
  respectively.

- The Multipurpose connector provides access to 3 additional digital pins (D10 on pin 1, D11 on pin 2, D12 on pin3), with
+ The Encoder connector provides access to 3 additional digital pins (D10 on pin 1, D11 on pin 2, D12 on pin3), with
  the fourth pin connecting to GND.
 This could be used for any purpose required, but one common purpose might be to interface with an encoder knob and click switch.